Working with templated rules

 There are three types of templated rules:

 API protection rules: tags requests made to your API, allowing you to detect patterns such as repeated API requests from an unexpected user agent.
 API Protection signals are informational, so only certain requests tagged with these signals will appear in the requests page of the console.
-See Data Storage and Sampling for additional details.
+See Storage categories for additional details.

 ATO protection rules: enable you to quickly create rules to identify account takeover (ATO) attacks, such as failed password reset attempts.
-With the exception of the “Login” and “Registration” groups of signals, ATO Protection signals are informational, so only certain requests tagged with these signals will appear in the requests page of the console.
-See Data Storage and Sampling for additional details.
+With the exception of the Login and Registration groups of signals, ATO Protection signals are informational, so only certain requests tagged with these signals will appear in the requests page of the console.
+See Storage categories for additional details.

 - From the Site Rules menu, select Templated Rules.
 The templated rules menu page appears.